How to Write and Update Your Employee Handbook For 2021 + Templates

-Remember, wage and hour laws are linked to employee timekeeping.
+Remember, wage and hour laws are linked to how well you track employee’s time.
 As a result, knowing how to track hours is essential.
 Your handbook should explain how employees clock in for shifts.
 Include rules for meals and breaks, PTO, minimum wage, overtime, and fair workweek, for instance.

 Employee Handbook Examples to Inspire You

-It takes an ongoing effort to keep the employee handbook up-to-date.
+Certainly, it takes an ongoing effort to keep the employee handbook up-to-date.
 This is especially true for small companies without an HR director.
-Firstly, the person tasked doesn’t always have time to work out the nitty-gritty.
+Firstly, the person tasked doesn’t always have time to work out the details.
 In some companies, writing and updating the handbook is a dreaded task.
-As a result, no one is eager to take ownership and the buck gets passed around and around.
+As a result, no one is eager to take ownership and the buck gets passed around.
 Secondly, printing costs sink tight budgets.
 This is unfortunate.
 After all, small businesses need a good handbook as much as larger ones.

 Problems With Outdated Employee Handbooks